-The federal securities laws require public companies to disclose information on an ongoing basis.
+Federal securities laws require public companies to disclose information on an ongoing basis.
 This means the public can access financial and other information on the open web.
-Search for Annual Reports and Regulatory Filings
+Proprietary databases take this information, analyze and repackage it into (sometimes) a more accessible format.

 US companies must submit annual reports on Form 10-K, quarterly reports on Form 10-Q , and current reports on Form-8-K for a number of specified events and must comply with a variety of other disclosure requirements.